 This initialisation code is responsible for initialisation the dictionary set, timing the whole solution crunch, creating a 2D mask of zeros with a one in the starting position, and kicking off the step() function with this seed.
 Lastly, it sorts word_list, the found words, by length for user experience, and prints them out with some statistics.
 And it's done!

 The complete code won't be posted here since it's likely to change, but it will always be available in my repository.
 There are some features I'd like to add that will come in the future

 when Hell freezes over when I have some free time to work on it.

 Following is a list of features I am working on adding to the solver.

 - Multi-processing, to help speed up solution time by leveraging multiple processors.

-- Advanced rules, like those in Microsoft's Wordament where some times are only valid at the beginning or end.
+- Advanced rules, like those in Microsoft's Wordament where some tiles are only valid at the beginning or end.